The Light Table Python API allows you to use Light Table’s functionality from Glyphs macros and scripts. To use the API, import the lighttable module:

 GSFont

-Learn more about the GSFont type on the Glyphs documentation.
+Learn more about the GSFont type in the Glyphs documentation.

 GSFont.lt_selected_version: Version | None